 These courses are cross-listed with a graduate number and will give priority to students in the major.
 Students in the minor may take technical seminars as an elective (meaning they will count towards the minor but not towards the workshop requirement).

 These courses are intended for students with substantive writing experience in a particular genre.
 Advanced workshops will focus on class critiques of student writing with accompanying readings from exemplary literary texts.
 Priority is given to students in the major, minor, or the MAPH Creative Writing Option.
-All students may apply to take the course by submitting the Creative Writing Submission Form.
+All students may apply to take the course by submitting the creative writing application form.
 A writing sample in the genre of the relevant course is required for faculty review.
 Specific submission requirements appear in the course descriptions.